dric2018/zindi-arc-agi/README.md

  "Optional Title")

  ## Usage
  Reproducing the competiton score can be done by using the fallback solver through the `zindi-arc-solver` notebook from top to bottom.
-The below description is also sumarized into the `solution.pdf` document
+The below description is also sumarized into the `solution.pdf` document.

 ## Day 1-2: EDA and problem analysis
 The EDA stage can be replecated by running the `data-exploration` notebook.